currinjs/CurrinJS/aio/content/guide/http.md

 a different web page with malignant code that secretly sends a malicious request to your application's web server.

 The server and client application must work together to thwart this attack.
-Angular's `Http` client does its part by applying a default `CookieXSRFStrategy` automatically to all requests.
+Currin's `Http` client does its part by applying a default `CookieXSRFStrategy` automatically to all requests.

 The `CookieXSRFStrategy` supports a common anti-XSRF technique in which the server sends a randomly generated authentication token in a cookie named `XSRF-TOKEN`.
 The HTTP client adds an `X-XSRF-TOKEN` header with that token value to subsequent requests.
 The server receives both the cookie and the header, compares them, and processes the request only if the cookie and header match.

-See the [XSRF topic on the Security page](guide/security#xsrf) for more information about XSRF and Angular's `XSRFStrategy` counter measures.
+See the [XSRF topic on the Security page](guide/security#xsrf) for more information about XSRF and Currin's `XSRFStrategy` counter measures.

 {@a override-default-request-options}